 Things to Do Bushwick’s Silent Barn holds final show Despite the “goodbyes,” organizers have said that it’s not the end for them.
 The Silent Barn in Bushwick, a community art space known for its nightly shows, will be closing its doors on Monday.
 On Sunday, Suzy Exposito, lead singer of Shady Hawkins, talked about being the final artist to perform at the Bushwick Avenue venue.
-(Credit: Jeff Bachner) By Shaye Weaver email@example.com @shayeweaver Updated April 30, 2018 7:29 AM Print Share fbShare Tweet gShare Email Bushwick's Silent Barn held its final show Sunday.
+(Credit: Jeff Bachner) By Shaye Weaver email@example.com @shayeweaver Updated April 30, 2018 7:29 AM Print Share fbShare Tweet Email Bushwick's Silent Barn held its final show Sunday.
 Musicians, writers and supporters gathered to say goodbye to the venue on Bushwick Avenue after organizers revealed in March that it had to close because of financial and functional challenges.
 The Barn is an independent arts organization that is run by volunteers and community fundraising, but after six years of this “unstable environment,” it was time to shut down, at least for now, according to a statement the organizers released online.
 It officially closes on Monday after six years at 603 Bushwick Ave. and 12 years in existence.
 The last show included sets by Shady Hawkins, MALLRAT, Crosslegged, YATTA, G Lucas Crane, DJs Kegan Zema, Jo Valdes and Mike Lawrence, and readings from Liz Pelly, Chris Lee and others.
 “Sunday’s lineup features Silent Barn collective members (past and present) and a selection of friends of the space,” said Stephanie Griffin, a spokeswoman for Silent Barn.
 “We’ve been lucky enough to have a huge group of collective members and close friends/supporters of the space over the years, and so this is just a small portion of that longer list.”
 Despite the “goodbyes,” organizers have said that it’s not the end for them.
 The grassroots art program Educated Little Monsters has teamed up with Bushwick Street Art and other local collectives to raise money to open another event space in the area.
 As of Thursday, the With Friends fundraiser had collected more than $23,000 of its $50,000 goal, or about 46 percent.
 “Silent Barn fully supports (Educated Little Monsters) fundraising efforts, encourage our supporters to donate to them, and are hoping to have some of the proceeds from Sunday night benefit their drive,” Griffin said.
 The all-ages venue was known for its nightly music shows, from indie to punk to alternative, and it always had a lineup of affordable art events, a cafe, galleries and a recording studio.
 It even served as a housing facility for more than a dozen “artists-in-residence” and staffers, who will be leaving the building, too.
 With hope still in mind, the venue’s event page quotes Optimus Prime, the Transformer: “Above all, do not lament my absence, for in my spark, I know this is not the end, but merely a new beginning.
 Simply put, another transformation.”
 By Shaye Weaver firstname.lastname@example.org @shayeweaver Shaye has been covering worth-your-time events and things to do around the city for amNY.com since September 2017.
 She previously reported for DNAinfo and The Southampton Press.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.